+What is the difference between white hat & black hat SEO?
 I feel like the core of White hat SEO & Black hat SEO isn’t the google guidelines alone, but intent.
 Let’s relate it all back to the user.
 Are you doing things that provide a benefit to the user, or are you doing things to try to game the search engines?

 At one point guest blogs weren’t black hat because people wrote useful content for other similar places and did it not just for the link.
 The link was the extra bonus. they did it for exposure and would have happily done it with a nofollow link because of traffic – but then we created millions of “blogs” no users ever read for the sole purpose of submitting crap content with links to as a “guest blog” and that’s when Google stepped in.
 They’re both “guest blogs” but one is helpful to users and the other is just spam to manipulate search engines.
 That’s the key.
 Intent.

 Here is an example,